Breakeven Inflation

-Breakeven inflation is a market-implied measure of inflation compensation derived from government bond pricing rather than from observed consumer prices.
-It represents the inflation rate that would make a nominal government bond and an inflation-linked bond of the same maturity deliver the same return over that horizon.
-It sits alongside market-based inflation expectations because both infer inflation pricing from financial markets, but breakeven inflation itself is still not a direct reading of realized inflation.
+Breakeven inflation is the inflation compensation implied by the yield gap between a nominal government bond and an inflation-linked government bond of the same maturity.
+In practical terms, it is the inflation rate that would leave both instruments with the same return over the same horizon.
+It sits alongside market-based inflation expectations because both use financial prices to infer how inflation is being priced, but breakeven inflation itself is not a direct reading of realized inflation or a pure survey-style expectation.

-The measure is built from a yield spread.
-In simple terms, breakeven inflation equals the yield on a nominal government bond minus the yield on an inflation-linked bond of comparable maturity.
-The nominal yield includes both real return and inflation compensation, while the inflation-linked yield is designed to isolate the real component.
-The difference between the two is treated as the market’s priced inflation compensation for that tenor.
+The logic is a nominal-yield-minus-inflation-linked-yield calculation.
+The nominal yield bundles together a real return component and compensation for future inflation, while the inflation-linked yield is designed to represent the real side more directly because principal or coupon payments adjust with an inflation index.
+The spread between the two is therefore treated as the market’s priced inflation compensation for that tenor.

 How breakeven inflation is constructed